amsk1982/techniqueforlife/content/workshops/free-evening-intros.md

 +++
 #### Free evening introduction to Shadow Work

-Wednesday 9th March in person; 7.30 - 8.30pm see below for details
+Wednesday 9th March in person; 7.30 - 8.30pm; see below for more details

-Monday 14th March online; 7.30 - 8.30pm
+Monday 14th March online; 7.30 - 8.30pm; see below for more details

 These evenings offer an exploratory ‘toe in the water’ with no obligation - come along and find out a bit more, ask questions, meet me!